|Table of contents|

 (iii) They are given new houses to live but they are not as good as were told to them.
 They have electricity but it remains for few hours only.
 There are taps no water.

-18. Was Sinduri village like the village like the Jatrya’s dreams?
+1. Was Sinduri village like the Jatrya’s dreams?

 Ans.
-No, Sinduri village not like the village of Jatriaya’s dreams.
+No, Sinduri village is not like the village of Jatriaya’s dreams.

-19. What difference he find between Sinduri and in his dreams village?
+2. What difference does he find between Sinduri and his dream village?

 Ans.
-The difference that he found in Sinduri village and his dream village are as follows:
+The difference that he found between Sinduri village and his dream village are as follows:

-(i) He thought that his house in the new village would have electricity, water in taps and all basis things.
+(i) He thought that his house in the new village would have electricity, water in taps, and all basic things.
 But it was not so in Sinduri village.
 There was no electricity but it was just very difficult to pay the heavy bills.
 There were taps but no water.

 (ii) There was no place for keeping the animals.